MajorZiploc/tooling_notes/art/blender/notes.md

 NOTE: make sure to apply scale on meshes before hand (vec3(1.0,1.0,1.0))

+How to select faces in UVEditor and have those faces select in edit_mode 3d viewport (uv sync selection) UVEditor -> UV Sync Selection (almost_top_menu top left <2 arrows pointing in opposite directions>)

 u -- uv menu
   'Project from View' option is really good